pytask-dev/pytask/docs/source/how_to_guides/how_to_parametrize_a_task_the_pytest_way.md

 ## The id

-Every task has a unique id which can be used to {doc}`select it <how_to_select_tasks>`.
+Every task has a unique id which can be used to {doc}`select it <../tutorials/how_to_select_tasks>`.
 The normal id combines the path to the module where the task is defined, a double colon, and the name of the task function.
 Here is an example.

 ```
 ../task_example.py::task_example